 The Air Quality Index is a scale for reporting daily air quality by telling you how clean the air is.
-The AQI is divided into six (6) categories:
+The AQI is divided into six categories:

 Unhealthy for Sensitive Groups

 Protect yourself and your family when a health advisory has been issued

 If a health advisory is issued for the orange level, we recommend people with heart or lung disease, asthma, or other sensitive groups like older adults and children, reschedule or cut back on strenuous outside activities.